jacksleight/statamic-bard-texstyle/docs/dynamic-icons.md

 # Dynamic Icons

 There are nine dynamic icons built into Texstyle.
 These consist of a basic shape that is filled with the specified `ident` character.
 Each style type has a default dynamic icon that you can override if necessary.
-The full list of built-in icons is:
+The full list of dynamic icons are:

 * `letter`
 * `square`